sp-cristiano/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x hello Command will add execute permission to the owner of the file hello. \n chmod +114 hello Command will add execute permission the the owner, and permission to other users to the file chmod +111 hello Command add execute permission to everybody. \n
+chmod u+x hello Command will add execute permission to the owner of the file hello. \n chmod +114 hello Command will add execute permission the the owner, and permission to other users to the file chmod +111 hello Command add execute permission to everybody. \n chmod 007 hello Command wil set permission for only other ussers to have all permissions. \n